-• Price data: Sourced from Yahoo Finance via yfinance, using adjusted close prices that account for stock splits and dividend distributions.
+• Price data: Sourced from an institutional-grade market data provider, using adjusted close prices that account for stock splits and dividend distributions.

 • Total return: All returns assume dividends are reinvested at the time of distribution.